cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 **Dataset Fairness**

-- It is used to compute fairness metrics for the Binary dataset
+- It is used to compute fairness metrics for the Binary dataset.